ohhmissmandy/responsible-ai-adoption/README.md

 **Start here:** [What Should AI Be Allowed to Decide?](what-should-ai-be-allowed-to-decide.md)

+For a look at how some of these questions can show up in system design, see [AI Governance by Design](https://github.com/ohhmissmandy/ai-governance-by-design).

 More pieces will be added as the thinking develops.

 For a more practical application of this thinking, see [AI for Technology Delivery](https://github.com/ohhmissmandy/ai-for-technology-delivery).